multigraph/js-multigraph/README.md

 ===========

-To work on the _nodify_ branch of Multigraph, prepare your computer by installing the required dev tools.
-These tools are not needed for simply viewing Multigraph graphs, but they are needed for working on the Multigraph code.
-(The only thing needed for viewing a graph is a browser).
+To work on the _nodify_ branch of Multigraph, prepare your computer by installing the required dev tools:

 * npm
 * nodejs
 * browserify (`sudo npm install -g browserify`)
 * uglify-js (`sudo npm install -g uglify-js`)
 * jasmine-node (for running the unit tests, `sudo npm install -g uglify-js`)

+These tools are not needed for simply viewing Multigraph graphs, but they are needed for working on the Multigraph code.
+(The only thing needed for viewing a graph is a browser).

 Then, to obtain and work with the code, use the following steps.